Call 0333 455 9070

 Prevention is better than cure

 About 9 out of every 10 people who are vaccinated against chickenpox will be protected against moderate and severe disease.
 The exact duration of protection is unknown, but one study indicated that protection would last for at least 25 years after vaccination.
-The licence for VARILRIX in the UK is for children aged over 1 year.

 The vaccine is very well tolerated, as demonstrated in clinical studies involving more than 5,000 individuals.